akira71s/cm1040-webdev-t1g0-yed-team15-tg02/README.md

 - Rui Caneira (@Rui Caneira)
 - Akira SAKAGUCHI (@Akira Sakaguchi)

-*On the team but not contributed (no response from the beginning until now..)
+On the team but not contributed (no response from the beginning until now..)
-- Pag Amida
 - Philipp A. Gerken
 - Siyuan Ji